Back to Blog

 Congress recognized that requiring elderly long-term residents to learn English creates unreasonable barriers to citizenship.
 These individuals have demonstrated commitment to America through decades of legal residence and taxpaying.
 Test accommodations remove language barriers while maintaining civics knowledge requirements.

 The 55/15 rule applies to applicants age 55 or older with at least 15 years as a permanent resident.
 The 50/20 rule applies to applicants age 50 or older with at least 20 years as a permanent resident.
-Both rules provide English exemptions and allow native-language civics testing.
+Both rules waive the English requirement, but applicants must still take the civics test in their native language with an interpreter.
+The separate 65/20 rule provides special consideration on civics for older long-term residents.

 The 55/15 Rule Explained